apvidul/NegEX/README.md

 4)The test data to eavluate this tool is obtained from https://github.com/apvidul/negex/blob/master/negex.python/Annotations-1-120.txt <br>

 # Results
-5)Precision in identifying negations in the sentences = 0.961
-Recall in indentifying negations in the entire test data = 0.729 Evaluation of the entire system:  (precision,recall,fscore) =(0.9440791925594441, 0.8468962282461021, 0.8847802452721746) <br>
+Precision in identifying negations in the sentences = 0.961 Recall in indentifying negations in the entire test data = 0.729 Evaluation of the entire system:  (precision,recall,fscore) =(0.9440791925594441, 0.8468962282461021, 0.8847802452721746) <br>